- Purchase the complete Expat Arrivals Hungary Guide (PDF)

 Nationals of countries that are members of the European Economic Area (EEA) may work in other member states, like Hungary, with only a passport – so no visa or work permit is needed.
 European Union (EU) member states have the same privilege.

-However, expats from countries who are not a member of these organisations are not as lucky and will have to go through the paperwork necessary to secure a work permit in Hungary.
+However, expats from countries who are not a member of these organisations are not as lucky and will have to deal with the paperwork necessary to secure a work permit in Hungary.

 Applying for a work permit in Hungary

-The work permit application is submitted in cooperation with the employer, who must obtain permission from the Ministry of Labor to hire a foreigner.
+The work permit application is submitted in cooperation with the employer, who must obtain permission from the labour office to hire a foreigner.
 Permission is granted in the form of a labour agreement if the employer can prove that a suitable candidate could not be found from within the EU areas, EEA areas or Hungary.

 The work permit application hinges on the labour agreement as well as a signed employment contract.
 Therefore, it is not possible to apply for a work permit in advance and then look for a job at a later stage.
 It should also be noted that if expats wish to work for a different employer, they will need to apply for a new work permit.